 This function returns a single row from a Data Extension and reserves the values to prevent them from being used by another operation.
 If a row is found and is unclaimed, the designated claimed column is set to

 true and data from that row is returned.
+If a previously claimed row is found with matching criteria for a Subscriber, the data from that row is returned.
 If no unclaimed rows are available in the Data Extension, this function will return an error.
 Claimed rows can be used again if the designated claimed column changes back to

 This function is primarily used for assigning unique coupon codes to an audience at send time and recording other pertinent data from the send context.